 Disney has a dedicated phone number for Annual Passholders and you can call V.I.PASSHOLDER Support at (407) 939-7277.
 Options to manage your annual pass continue to be available during the closure period.

-What Will Park Capacity Be?
+What Is Park Capacity Right Now?

 Disney has not commented on the exact capacity the theme parks will operate at during the reopening period.
 In past interviews Disney executive have talked about numbers in the 25-30% range, but have not given specifics for Walt Disney World.